EricWardner/Lab5_Wardner/README.md

 **2. The current state is Decode LoAddr and the IR contains “OUT.”
 What are the control signals are asserted, and what will the next state be?**

   ``
-  Signals Asserted: MARLoLd, PCLd, R_W, IOSel_L
+  Signals Asserted: MARLoLd, PCLd, RW, IOSel_L
   Next State: Direct IO Excecute
   ``